Karen Mischel ends Viroqua mayor re-election, State Assembly campaigns

 Viroqua Mayor Karen Mischel will no longer pursue her re-election campaign or her campaign to represent the Wisconsin State Assembly’s 96th District.

-Mischel made the announcement about ending her mayoral re-election campaign on her Viroqua Mayor Mischel Facebook page Tuesday, Feb.
-22, and made the announcement about her Assembly campaign on her Mischel for Wisconsin Facebook page, Wednesday, Feb.
-23.
+Mischel made the announcement about the mayoral race on her Viroqua Mayor Mischel Facebook page Tuesday, and made the announcement about her Assembly campaign on her Mischel for Wisconsin Facebook page Wednesday.

 She wrote in the Viroqua Mayor Mischel post: “I come to you with gratitude for the support provided to move past the primary last week.
 The opportunity to serve you as your mayor has been a privilege, even in the most challenging times.
 My goal the last four years has always been to do what is best for Viroqua to move forward.
 Together we have accomplished a lot and I will forever be proud of the positive changes the city council and staff have worked hard to create.